 The Virtual Lab is a service provided by CSBS Computing that allows students access to selected University-licensed programs from virtually any computer with an internet connection.
 Supported platforms include Windows, Mac OS, Linux, iOS, and Android.
 Check out the list of available applications in the Virtual Lab.

-On a desktop computer, there are three major steps to using the virtual lab for the first time.
+On a desktop computer, there are four major steps to using the virtual lab for the first time.
 If you need to access the lab from a mobile device, please refer to the section labeled "Connecting to the Virtual Lab with other devices" at the end of this guide.

-- Install Citrix Receiver
+- Install Citrix Workspace

 - Locate your desired application and click on its icon in order to launch it.
 Alternatively you can search for the application you need with the search bar in the upper right.
 After a brief wait, the application should launch.

 There are multiple methods you can use to access files in the Virtual Lab.
-You can link your University Box account through our Cloud Storage Integration portal, have your account provisioned for network storage, or use a thumb drive with your files.

 To access files from your Box account, follow the Cloud Storage Integration instructions here.
 Then, simply open your files from the I: drive within the application.